dret/webconcepts/concepts/link-relation/appendix.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/appendix"
 title:         "Link Relation: appendix"
+concept-name:  Link Relation
+concept-value: appendix
 description: "Refers to a document serving as an appendix in a collection of documents."
 ---